jerryjappinen/Servant/site/pages/get-started/installation.md

 # Installing Servant

-Here's the short version: [Download servant.zip](https://bitbucket.org/Eiskis/servant/get/default.zip), unzip it and move it on your server.
-Usually everything works out-of-the-box, and you will see the default site when you point your browser to servant.

-For more details, read on.

-## Walkthrough
+These are detailed instructions on how to set up Servant.
+You'll have it running in minutes.

 ### 1. Access a server

-You need *PHP 5.2+* and *Apache*.
-Apache needs to have *rewrite_module* enabled (sometimes called *mod_rewrite*).
-If you have installed [WAMP](http://www.wampserver.com/en/) on Windows as a local development environment, you need to manually enable it in the settings.
+You need *PHP 5.2+* and a server with support for *rewrite_module* (sometimes called *mod_rewrite*).
+Most servers have this.

+**Note!** If you have installed [WAMP](http://www.wampserver.com/en/) on Windows as a local development environment, you need to manually enable this module in the settings.

 ### 2. Download Servant

 [Download Servant](https://bitbucket.org/Eiskis/servant/get/default.zip).
-It will come in the form of a `.zip` file you need to extract and move to your server.
+It will come in the form of a `.zip` file that you need to extract and move to your server.

 ### 3. Point your browser to Servant

 Go to your server, where you just moved Servant's files.
-If Servant's home site is loading, Servant is now installed correctly.
-If not, continue reading to find out what you still need to do.
+If Servant's the default site is loading, Servant is now installed correctly.

+If this isn't the case, continue to troubleshooting.